lukeshinn/pyhaat-bulk-metrics/README.md

 From the repo root

-`python3 main.py 6/20/2023 -r --seed competitive`
+`python3 main.py 8/20/2023 5/20/2024 m -r`

+- This will read from the seed_data.py class attribute and run analysis once a month between the date ranges provided.
+The results will be output to -rmetrics.csv

 - You will see in the -rmetrics.csv generated that feedproduces, profiles, and organizations have low REST coverage numbers (0/5.1/0)

-`python3 main.py 5/20/2024 -r`

-- You will see in -rmetrics.csv an appended table with update metrics that match 5/20's coverage metrics
+- You will also see a pivot\_-rmetrics.csv this is experimental and doesn't seem to format correctly.
+There is a run_date row that is always blank which makes graphing an issue.

 ### TODOS and Bugs

 - Critical: master vs main on some repos
+- Critical: Validation for frequency arg.
+Right now it will break if you enter anything besides d/m/y
 - Add args params several places instead of hard coding business units/dates/etc
-- update seed data with a larger list of repos
 - add support for ELITE repos or another business unit besides competitive
 - Make terminal stdout formatting more readable